gahssi/gahssi.github.io/_posts/2024-11-22-splunk-lab.markdown

 Invoke-Command -ComputerName $TargetComputer -ScriptBlock $ScriptBlock
 ```

-*This script identifies and terminates malicious PowerShell processes.*

 To configure Splunk to execute the script on alert, I modified the alert action to run the script, passing the script's name.

 ---

 ## Lessons Learned

-Working on this lab was a valuable experience that deepened my understanding of blue teaming and defensive security.
-Setting up Splunk and integrating it with Sysmon allowed me to see firsthand how powerful these tools can be in monitoring and analyzing system activities.
-Using Atomic Red Team to simulate real-world attacks made the learning process engaging and practical, as I could directly observe how malicious activities manifest in logs and how they can be detected.
+Working on this lab was a valuable experience in practicing blue teaming and threat detection.
+Setting up Splunk and integrating it with Sysmon allowed me to see how powerful these tools can be in monitoring and analyzing system activities.
+Using Atomic Red Team to simulate real-world attacks made the learning process engaging as I could directly observe how malicious activities manifest in logs and how they can be detected.

 One of the biggest takeaways was the importance of precise configuration and tuning of queries.
 Splunk's Search Processing Language is quite deep, and there are many opportunities for optimizing your queries to minimize the number of trips to the indexers and wasteful calculations.
 Crafting effective alerts also requires a good grasp of your underlying system behaviors and threat model.